Business case 1

 - news and updates have been released as planeed posts

-Why sustainability is important to employees:
+Why responsibility is important to employees:

 Attracting and Retaining Talent: Employees are looking for more than just a paycheck from their employers; they want to work for companies that share their values.
 According to a study by Cone Communications, 89% of employees say they would be more loyal to a company that supports social and environmental issues.
 In addition, 64% of Millennials say they won’t take a job if a company doesn’t have strong corporate social responsibility (CSR) values.

-Making a Positive Impact: Employees want to make a positive impact in the world, and working for a company that prioritizes sustainability can provide them with that opportunity.
+Making a Positive Impact: Employees want to make a positive impact in the world, and working for a company that prioritizes responsibility can provide them with that opportunity.
 A study by Net Impact found that 72% of students and young professionals want to work for a company that has a positive social and environmental impact.